 But when you look at this countryside, tell me I’m wrong!
 And these pictures only show a tiny section of the coast near the ancient harbor town of Concarneau.
-This trip, we never made it all the way to the actual land’s end part of Penn-ar-Bed, where the coast is truly spectacular.
+During this trip to Brittany, we never made it all the way to the actual land’s end part of Penn-ar-Bed, where the coast is truly spectacular.

 Brittany has always been a preferred summer play yard for Parisians and other city dwellers, who spent their vacations here in multi-generational family groups.
 Le Cabellou Plage, a suburb of Concarneau has been a popular summer destination since the late 19th century.